Rasmus, Pontus och Toker: Plot

 Soon, Rasmus and Pontus find the stolen goods and exchange them with worthless objects.

 On Thursday morning Rasmus and Pontus ask about their dog.
 The criminals tell the boys about an abandoned house where the dog is supposed to be.
 There the criminals lock Rasmus and Pontus in.
 The two boys can escape.
 Finally, they find the dog.
 They tell Rasmus' father, who is a police officer, about the thieves.
 The criminals want to offer their stolen goods to the antique dealer Paul, but discover that the stolen goods were exchanged by Rasmus and Pontus.

 The thieves go back to Rasmus and Pontus.
 Rasmus and Pontus are back in the room, where there were locked up in.
 They tell the criminals they will show them the stolen goods.
 They lead the criminals into a dark house where the stolen goods are.
 The house turns out to be the police station and the criminals are received by the police.

-Rasmus, Pontus and Britta go to the summer party.
-But Britta is sad.
-She misses Joachim.
+Rasmus, Pontus and Britta go to the summer party, but Britta is sad, because she misses Joachim.
 At the party, Rasmus secretly puts the photo that Joachim had into Britta's hand.
 Britta thinks Joachim had given it to her.
-On the back of the photo she reads: „She is the only one“.
+On the back of the photo she reads: "She is the only one".
 Britta is deeply moved and asks if that is true.
 Joachim wonders why Britta did not know that.
 Britta and Joachim kiss each other.
 Rasmus and Pontus watch the couple.
 They say that hopefully they will never be like that.